 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
-Be sure to mention any of the following: amiodarone (Cordarone, Nexterone, Pacerone), certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Equetro, Tegretol), oxcarbazepine (Trileptal), phenobarbital, or phenytoin (Dilantin, Phenytek); rifabutin (Mycobutin); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); rifapentine (Priftin); or tipranavir (Aptivus).
+Be sure to mention any of the following: amiodarone (Cordarone, Nexterone, Pacerone), certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Equetro, Tegretol), oxcarbazepine (Trileptal), phenobarbital, or phenytoin (Dilantin, Phenytek); rifabutin (Mycobutin); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); rifapentine (Priftin); or tipranavir (Aptivus) and ritonavir (Norvir).
 Your doctor may tell you not to take sofosbuvir if you are taking one or more of these medications or monitor you carefully for side effects.

 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort during your treatment with sofosbuvir.